nvaldez/Medicine-Reminder-BE/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-To manage our dependencies and virtual environments, we're going to use a tool called pipenv so make sure you have it installed.
+To manage the dependencies and virtual environments, we're going to use a tool called pipenv so make sure you have it installed.

 * Fork and clone the project repository
 * Ensure you have PostgreSQL installed and running